Arlington Heights, Illinois: Establishment as West Wheeling and Dunton

-The Civil War
+Civil War era and after

-Several Dunton residents served in the Civil War, however only three of those residents who left for the war returned.
+Several Dunton residents served in the American Civil War, however only three of those residents who left for the war returned.
 One of the survivors, a recently naturalized Alsatian named Charles Sigwalt (namesake of Sigwalt Street), fought at the Battle of Chickamauga and the Battle of Kennesaw Mountain.
 Warren Kennicott (namesake of Kennicott Avenue) was killed in action at the Battle of Gettysburg.

-During the Civil War, Arlington Heights was a stop for many Union soldiers travelling South to fight the Confederacy or traveling North to fight in the Dakota War.
+During the 1860s, Arlington Heights was a stop for many Union soldiers travelling South to fight the Confederacy or traveling North to fight in the Dakota War of 1862.
+During and after the Civil War, the Chicago metropolitan area experienced a population boom.
+Dunton continued to slowly grow, in part because of an influx of German immigration.
+By the 1870s, Dunton's population had surpassed 1,200.
+By this time, the village had acquired a blacksmith, a cheese factory, a hardware store, and a hotel.

-Arlington Heights
+Balaam Lee was the first Black person to live in Dunton.
+He was a formerly enslaved man who followed a returning Union soldier from the Civil War to Dunton in the 1860s.
+He was born in the 1830s and died in 1894.
+In Dunton/Arlington Heights, he worked at Klehm's Nursery and also as a mule driver.

-Dunton slowly grew after the Civil War, acquiring a blacksmith, a cheese factory, a hardware store, and a hotel.
-In 1874, the town's name was officially changed to Arlington Heights.
+In 1874, Dunton's name was officially changed to Arlington Heights.
 In 1878, Civil War veteran Charles Sigwalt and his brother John founded the Sigwalt Sewing Machine Company, which made 40,000 machines from the period of 1878 to 1883.
 The company was destroyed by a fire in 1895.

+Two of Arlington Heights' first Black residents were Fannie White (1856–1946), an artist, and her husband Frank White (1862–1953), a barber shop owner.
+They moved to Arlington Heights in 1888 and lived on Dunton Avenue until Fannie's death.
+In 1894, Arlington Heights' first fire department formed during the tenure of Mayor Charles Sigwalt.
+Frank White was a charter member of the fire department and he also was elected its first President.
+He was involved with the fire department for 40 years, serving as a historian.

 Arlington Heights was an early commuter suburb.

-Religious heritage

 The town developed religious institutions that reflected the origins of its citizens.
-The first churches were Presbyterian (1856) and Methodist (1858), with St. Peter Lutheran Church, a German Lutheran church, following in 1860.
-Today, the village has many Roman Catholics, boasting three very large churches: St. James (founded 1902—now home to 4,600 registered families), St. Edna (2,800 registered families), and Our Lady of the Wayside (3,100 registered households), in addition to several large Lutheran churches, Evangelicals and several other Protestant churches, including two United Churches of Christ, an Episcopal Church and a Christian Church (Disciples of Christ).
+The first churches were Presbyterian (1855) and Methodist (1858), with St. Peter Lutheran Church, a German Lutheran church, following in 1860.
+Today, the village has many Roman Catholics, boasting three very large churches: St. James (founded 1902—now home to 4,600 registered families), St. Edna (2,800 registered families), and Our Lady of the Wayside (3,100 registered households).
+In addition, there are several Lutheran and evangelical churches, along with congregations that are members of the United Churches of Christ, Episcopal Church, and Christian Church (Disciples of Christ).